 What is there to do off campus?

 From hiking and biking to sightseeing and shopping, the Napa Valley, Bay Area and Gold Rush Country offer premier culinary, cultural and recreational experiences.
 For a glimpse into opportunities, see Area Dining & Entertainment.
+The Student Association provides students both on and off campus events nearly every weekend throughout the school year.
+Students need to watch for “This Weekend” emails.

 Why choose a Christian college?